jerdog/auth0-blog/_posts/2017-07-25-dont-pass-on-the-new-nist-password-guidelines.markdown

 ## Your new guide

-Don't ignore the NIST, use it to your advantage.
+Don't ignore the NIST, use it to your advantage. **The Auth0 platform's configurable password policies support the NIST guidelines**.

 Recent studies have shown that the conventional wisdom on passwords is wrong, so you need to rethink your password strategies.
 Stop wasting your time on password complexity and focus your security on effective preventative measures like extra salting and 2FA.